JesseSchouten/Personal/Personal - Tutorials/PyTorch/README.md

 ## Tools used:
    * Python
    * PyTorch
+   * GitHub
+   * Docker

 ## Methodology

 ## Reproducing the results:
 Note: the tutorial was followed on a windows machine, thus the steps might not translate 1:1 to linux or MacOS.
 My apologies!
 Installment of docker is assumed.
 If this is not installed on the machine, tutorials are widely available on the web; https://docs.docker.com/docker-for-windows/install/.

+	* step 0: Change the directory in docker-compose.yml from C:/Users/Jesse/Documents/GitHub/Personal:/src/notebooks to [personal_directory]:/src/notebooks
 	* step 1: Open the terminal.
 	* step 2: Navigate to the directory including the Dockerfile and docker-compose.ylm, probably: cd ./Pytorch
 	* step 3: docker build . -t custom_notebook [Note: this may take a few minutes!]